 The Brain Builders Lab will take place over two days in March 2019 in Ottawa.
 The event will bring together professionals from across the country in health, education, social work, justice, child and youth welfare, family services and Indigenous affairs.
 Participants will exchange ideas, engage with experts and craft project plans to apply Brain Story knowledge in their communities.
 All attendees to the Brain Builders Lab will be required to complete Brain Story certification, using CCSA's special link to register.
 CCSA will cover room and board for the event, but attendees are responsible for their own travel to Ottawa.

 To engage and exchange ideas with like-minded people from across sectors and the country;

 To develop project plans with feedback from national leaders and people with lived experience;

 To create innovative, trauma-informed practices with lasting impact.

 CCSA will release more details about the Brain Builders Lab closer to the date.

-To indicate your interest in participating in the Brain Builders Lab, or if you have any questions about the Brain Story or the Brain Builders Lab, contact firstname.lastname@example.org.
+If you have any questions about the Brain Story or the Brain Builders Lab, contact firstname.lastname@example.org.